Dhankhar to host RS floor leaders for dinner | Politics

 Vice President Jagdeep Dhankhar will on Monday host floor leaders of Rajya Sabha for dinner at Upa-Rashtrapati Nivas.

-Dhankhar, who took over the vice president on August 11, is also the chairman of Rajya Sabha.
+Dhankhar, who took over as vice president on August 11, is also the chairman of Rajya Sabha.

 Though various party leaders have been calling on Dhankhar since he took over as vice president, this would be his first formal interaction with floor leaders of Rajya Sabha.